Eternals (comics): Memory loss and the Dreaming Celestial

 The Eternals began reappearing on Earth in Neil Gaiman's new take on the immortal beings.
 Most seemed to have no memory of their own history and abilities, except Ikaris, and few records of their previous appearances remain.
-The Eternal known as Sprite, angered at having to remain an eleven-year-old and unable to grow any further, managed to change reality, inducing collective amnesia in the Eternals as well as distorting their perceptions of history.
-He used a Uni-Mind with the Dreaming Celestial and other unwilling eternals to achieve his desire, transforming himself in a mortal 11 years old kid.
-This can possibly be seen as Gaiman's attempt to retcon some details of the characters; early stories as well as officially published statistics portrayed most of the current generation of Eternals – such as Ikaris and Thena – as being "only" several tens of thousands of years old but Gaiman's run describes them as being closer to a million years old.
+Sprite, angered at having to remain an eleven-year-old and unable to grow any further, managed to change reality, inducing collective amnesia in the Eternals as well as distorting their perceptions of history.
+He uses a Uni-Mind with the Dreaming Celestial and other unwilling Eternals to achieve his desire, transforming himself into a child.